 A clicky switch does exactly as the name implies.
 They feature a distinct click sound that can be heard when the switch is fully actuated.
 Clicky switches also offer feedback in the form of tactile resistance that must be overcome to actuate the switch and register a keystroke.
 They often have hysteresis, which is generally considered an undesirable trait for gaming purposes.

 Clicky switches are the preferred switch type among heavy typist and those who want clear indication that a keystroke has fully registered.
 Those wanting a quiet mechanical keyboard for the office should probably steer clear, but if you’re on a quest for maximum WPM this switch type will suit you well.
 The Redragon K552-RGB KUMARA is an example of a RGB mechanical keyboard that uses clicky style MX clone switches (Outemu Blue).

 Tactile switches have a small tactile bump that provides resistance which can be felt at the point of key actuation.
 The switch itself is practically inaudible, omitting the click sound present in clicky switches.
 Tactile switches are versatile performers that cope well with a variety of different typing tasks.

-When playing MMO’s and games that require frequent communication they’re quieter than clicky switches (won’t annoy friends over a mic) and generally offer better feel than linear switches for pure typing experiences.
-They usually have little to no hysteresis.
-No standout strengths, but no glaring weaknesses either.
-The iKBC CD108 is a full size mechanical keyboard available with tactile switches (Cherry Brown).
+When playing MMO’s and games that require frequent communication they’re quieter than clicky switches (won’t annoy friends over a mic) and generally offer a better feel than linear switches for pure typing experiences.

 Cherry MX Reds are a light (45g actuation force) linear switch often targeted by gamers looking for a responsive switch with no hysteresis to help with effectiveness when performing rapid, repeated keystrokes.
 Generally not ideal for heavy typing (though personal preferences vary) as the light actuation force and complete absence of feedback can lead to more frequent typos for users not accustom to a linear switch.
 The Razer Huntsman Tournament Edition is a mechanical keyboard in TKL form factor that’s built specifically for competitive gaming.
 It features optical linear switches that deliver ultra fast response times when registering each key press.

 Personal Preference Is Key